You have edited a post or a page, you have saved all your changes but the changes do not appear when you look at the website front end.

 - Go to the front end and navigate to the page you edited

-- Refresh and you should see your edits
+- Now you should see your edits

 If you still do not see your changes you may need to clear the cache in your browser whether that be Chrome, or Firefox or whatever else you use.